bowman2001/perplexdoc/content/blog/forum-topic-40235/index.md

 > {.dl-loose}
 {{< /playground >}}

-Markdown is very sensitive to indentation, when combining various formatting signs.
+Markdown is very sensitive to indentation, when combining various formatting signs and [attributes]({{< relref "/doc/attribute" >}}).
 We need to align our code perfectly.

 The HTML code is the expected one, which markup fits the content in the best way is a matter of taste.
 The layout of the theme is alright in both cases.